sabnisshreyas91/text-to-mssql-query---top-and-order-by-clause/README.md

 1) How many rows the user query is expected to return
 2) The sort-order of the query (ascending, descending or not specified)

 As such, NLU (Natural Language Understanding), which deals with Machine Reading comprehension is considered an AI-complete problem.
 The problem however can be simplified by imposing certain constraints.
+The development of a Natural Language Interface such as this has several benifits:
+1) Users are freed from the constraints of accessing data available in a set of pre-defined views
+2) Systems can be designed and trained to recognize if, and what kind of visualizations most aptly describe the requested information.
+Such a development can potentially eliminate the need for designing a large number of fixed reports.

+While there are a few implementations to translate Natural Language queries to syntactically valid database queries, I have found no system in place specifically for MS-SQL databases.

 This project (in-progress) attempts to convert text questions into mssql queries.
 The Adventureworks2012 database is used as the back-end database - https://msftdbprodsamples.codeplex.com/.

 The general structure of a MS-SQL query is as below: